 Prior to legally changing your name, you can also change your FIRST name on your UMass Pass.
 You can download the UMass Pass Name Change Form and email the form to or you may pick one up at the UMass Pass office located in the campus center.
-For a private appointment e-mail or by call
+For a private appointment e-mail or by calling 508-999--8121.

 Alias Name Change